BonnerLab/diffuse-encoder/README.md

 conda activate environment_name_1
 python /script/diffuse_encoder_env/synthesize_images_diffusers.py --experiment 2  --output test --NSD_shared Full --strength 1 --guidance-scale 7.5
 ```
 This code will quickly syntheize several image variations based on the NSD shard 1000 images only by text information( image weight = 1 - strength.
-If guidance_scale < 1, the text information won't be taken account of.).
+If guidance_scale < 1, the text information won't be taken account of).

 Do the encoding procedure
 ```